Financial literacy lessons made easy

 Set up is remarkably simple and takes less than 2 minutes – no webinars required!
 There is no prep time for lessons, tests and quizzes are automatically marked.
 It couldn’t be easier for you!

-Join the 700+ New Zealand primary schools already using MoneyTime!
+Join the 750+ New Zealand primary schools that have already used MoneyTime!

 New Zealand Interclass Competition

-MoneyTime’s interclass competition is underway!
-Classes from all over New Zealand are competing for the title of Best Financial Literacy Class and up to $3,000 in prize money from the Milford Foundation for their school.
+Classes from all over New Zealand compete for the title of Best Financial Literacy Class and up to $3,000 in prize money from the Milford Foundation for their school.

-The competition runs from 29 January to 3 December 2024.
+The competition runs each year from January to December.
 If you teach year 6-10 students and would like your class to take part, contact us and we’ll get you underway.

 MoneyTime is valued at $25 per pupil per year but is 100% free for all NZ primary schools thanks to our generous sponsors.